From Local to Global History

 Punjab and the Sikhs

 Since 1993, I have been interested in the colonial history of Punjab and especially in that of its Sikh inhabitants.
 Based on my research in Indian and Pakistani Punjab as well as the British Library in London, I wrote Moral Languages from Colonial Punjab (2008), a comparative socio-intellectual history of the Singh Sabha (Sikh), Arya Samaj (Hindu) and Ahmadiyah (Muslim) voluntary reform movements in the context of what may be called a Punjabi Enlightenment.
-Afterwards, I published on the history and contemporary practice of Sikh devotional music and, since a few years, when I have the time, I am working on a historical novel The Sikh Music Pavilion.
+Afterwards, I published several articles and a book chapter about the history and contemporary practice of Sikh devotional music.
+Since a few years, when I have the time, I am working on a historical novel The Music Pavilion: Michael Macauliffe and the Sikhs.

 Arnold Bake, flyer lecture-recitals, University of Hawaii, 1936.

 In recent years, my research has come full circle.
-In Moral Languages from Colonial Punjab, I had investigated the period of Indian social reform, which is generally seen as overlapping with an early stage of cultural nationalism.
+In Moral Languages from Colonial Punjab, I had investigated the period of Indian socio-religious reform, which is generally seen as overlapping with an early stage of cultural nationalism.
 My contribution was the term ‘moral languages’ in replacement of ‘religion’ to clarify intellectual and cultural change under colonial rule.
 My latest book project Romantic Nationalism in India: Cultivation of Culture and the Global Circulation of Ideas revisits this period and theme.
 By using the categories ‘cultivation of culture’ and ‘Romantic nationalism’, it explicitly compliments and expands Joep Leerssen's pioneering work on Romantic nationalism in Europe.
-In doing so, it aims to reinvigorate the debate about early Indian nationalist thought from a comparative global perspective.
+In doing so, it aims to reinvigorate the debate about early Indian nationalist thought from the perspective of global intellectual history.

 Bhai Jawala Singh at Dera Sahib gurdwara in Lahore, 1935.